microsoft/azure-pipelines-extensions/Extensions/BitBucket/Src/DEV-GUIDE.md

 Customers create the connection from Project settings -> Service connections -> New service connection -> Bitbucket Cloud.

 For OAuth, the UI asks the customer to select **OAuth**, choose an OAuth configuration, and select **Authorize**.
 There is no customer-facing token textbox for OAuth.
-Azure DevOps stores the OAuth token and reports the endpoint authorization scheme as `OAuth`.
+The UI labels the method **OAuth**; Azure DevOps currently supplies the endpoint using the internal `OAuth2` scheme.
+The task accepts both `OAuth` and `OAuth2` for compatibility.
 ![Creating a OAuth SC](images/oauthsc.png)

 Customers can also choose Email and API Token.
 Username/password authentication is deprecated and may be disabled by the service or rejected at runtime through the `retireusernamepswd` feature flag.
 New connections should use OAuth or Email and API Token.